shelhamer/revolver/README.md

 scenes for semantic segmentation.
 Our guided segmentor is state-of-the-art in accuracy for the amount of annotation and time.

+This is a **work-in-progress**, and not yet a reference implementation of the paper, and could change at any time.

+- for few-shot interactive image segmentation and few-shot semantic segmentation, see branch `image-seg`
+- for few-shot video object segmentation, see branch `video-seg`

+TODO

+- [ ] port to pytorch 0.4 from 0.3.1
+- [ ] push branch for interactive video segmentation
+- [ ] reconcile branches into unified implementation of few-shot segmentation

-Please check back soon for code, models, and usage notebooks!
+Please check back soon for improvements, pre-trained models, and usage notebooks!